 I strolled into her bedroom

-Not realizing was waiting inside,
+Not realizing what was waiting inside,

-And instantly froze, struck dumb.
+Instantly I froze, struck dumb.

 Standing motionless, my eyes explored.